jhaemin/docker/README.md

 ## Dockerfile

 A Dockerfile is simply a text-based script of instructions that is used to create a container image.

+## Volumes

+Volumes provide the ability to connect specific filesystem paths of the container back to the host machine.

+### Named Volumes

+Named volumes are great if we simply want to store data, as we don't have to worry about _where_ the data is stored.

+### Bind Mounts

+With bind mounts, we control the exact mountpoint on the host.
+We can use this to persist data, but is often used to provide additional data into containers.
+When working on an application, we can use a bind mount to mount our source code into the container to let it see code changes, respond, and let us see the changes right away.

 ## CLI commands